nichyjt/Sudoku_py/sudogen_graphs/README.md

 The Figure 3 set of graphs contain box plots of sudogen1 variations.
 'Rec Lim' refers to the number of recursions for `generateRow` is allowed before giving up and throwing away the entire row.
 'Control' refers to `sudogen.py` where the recursion limit = 9.

+Sudogen_Box and Sudogen_Scatter are image-scaled graphs for website use.